rdmurphy/journalize/README.md

 }
 ```

-Now every function of `journalize` is now available in your templates!
+Now every function of `journalize` is available in your templates!

 ## License